Embryology: Pre-Socratic philosophers

 Many pre-Socratic philosophers are recorded as having opinions on different aspects of embryology, although there is some bias in the description of their views in later authors such as Aristotle.
 According to Empedocles (whose views are described by Plutarch in the 1st century AD), who lived in the 5th century BC, the embryo derives and receives its blood from four vessels in all; two arteries and two veins.
 He also held sinews as originating from equal mixtures of earth and air.
 He further said men begin to form within the first month and are finished within fifty days.
 Asclepiades agreed that men are formed within fifty days, but he believed that women took a full two months to be fully knit.
 One observation, variously attributed to either Anaxagoras of Clazomenae or Alcmaeon of Croton, says that the milk produced by mammals is analogous to the white of fowl egg.
-Diogenes of Apollonia claimed that a mass of flesh forms first, only then followed by the development of bone and nerves.
-Diogenes was able to recognize that the placenta was a nutritional source for the growing fetus.
-He further claimed that the development of males took four months, but that the development of females took five months.
+Diogenes of Apollonia said that a mass of flesh forms first, only then followed by the development of bone and nerves.
+Diogenes recognized that the placenta was a nutritional source for the growing fetus.
+He also said that the development of males took four months, but that the development of females took five months.
 He did not think the embryo was alive.
-Alcmaeon also made some contributions, and he is the first person being reported to have practiced dissection.
-One idea which lasted for a long time, first claimed by Parmenides, was that there was a connection between the right side of the body and the male embryo, and between the left side of the body and the female embryo.
+Alcmaeon also made some contributions, and he is the first person reported to have practiced dissection.
+One idea, first stated by Parmenides, was that there was a connection between the right side of the body and the male embryo, and between the left side of the body and the female embryo.
 According to Democritus and Epicurus, the fetus is nourished at the mouth inside the mother and there are comparable teats that supply this nourishment within the mother's body to the fetus.
 Discussion on various views regarding how long it takes for specific parts of the embryo to form appear in an anonymous document known as the Nutriment.